mendersoftware/mender-docs/02.Overview/03.Identity/docs.md

 }
 ```

-In some cases, several attributes are combined to make up the device identity:
+In some cases, several attributes form a device identity:

 ```
 ID={